Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemImplementation.md

 The goal of this sprint was to clean up and refactor our code, and implement any final features before releasing Version 1.0 of our product.

 **New features implemented:**
-* Replaced dummy data with appropriate server requests on M5 stack for statistics
+* Replaced dummy data with appropriate server requests on M5 stack for statistics.
-* Added dummy statistics data (i.e. weekly_record of step count) into users.json
+* Added dummy statistics data (i.e. weekly_record of step count) into users.json.
-* Implemented sponsor API in desktop and push new challenge from web will add challenge to sponsor data
+* Implemented sponsor API in desktop and push new challenge from web will add challenge to sponsor data.
-* Desktop automatically enrols new user to a maximum of 10 challenges, and initialises default values of health and step count
+* Desktop automatically enrols new user to a maximum of 10 challenges, and initialises default values of health and step count.

 #### Key implementation issues found: ####
 <table>